-If you have a text file containing the computers to be selected, click Import and follow the steps as outlined in Importing Computers to Your Scopes on page 69.
+If you have a text file containing the computers to be selected, click Import and follow the steps as outlined in Importing Computers to Your Scopes on page 75.

 2 In the treeview, locate the desired object and select it.
 To select multiple objects, press Ctrl during selection.
+For more information, see Filtering in the Browser on page 76.

 To add a scope using a query, expand the Add to scope menu, select Add scope using a query, and click Add.
-For more information, see Using Queries to Define Your Scopes on page 71.
+For more information, see Using Queries to Define Your Scopes on page 77.

 To include a scope using a subnet, expand the Add to scope menu, select Add Subnet, and click Add.
-For more information, see Using Subnets to Define Your Scopes on page 71.
+For more information, see Using Subnets to Define Your Scopes on page 77.

-- 3 Click Include to add to your selected scopes list. - 4 Click OK. - NOTE: When you add a domain, its child domains are not included each domain must be explicitly added.
+- 3 Click Include to add to your selected scopes list. - Click OK.
+4 - NOTE: When you add a domain, its child domains are not included each domain must be explicitly i | added.
 When you add an OU or container, all children are included.